osu-cs290-sp22/final-project-team-9/README.md

     - `CLIENT_ID`: Your Spotify API Client ID
     - `CLIENT_SECRET`: Your Spotify API Client Secret
     - `SECRET`: A random string used to encrypt user session IDs
-5. Add your Cloudflare Workers url as an authorized redirect URL in the Spotify developed dashboard.
+5. Add your Cloudflare Workers url as an authorized redirect URL in the Spotify developer dashboard.
     - If your Cloudflare Workers domain is `https://myworker.org.workers.dev`, add `hhttps://myworker.org.workers.dev/api/callback` as your redirect URL.

 ## Deploy Manually